 Today a friend said to me that she is convinced her life is a journey, because more and more she notices that it feels like this – that she is on a train where she has many people coming in and sitting next to her, and then moving on.
 The recent awareness she has also picked up about this coming and going, she said, is that she is now totally accepting of, and at ease with the changes.
 The new connections made, the old ones lost, some broken in pain, some forged deeper with love.
 She knows that whoever comes to her comes with a reason, and that particular interaction is meant to be, would lead to something.
 And therefore she is now more happily open to anything and everything coming her way.
 To letting go, to letting be, to being.

-Isn’t that beautiful?
-And such an apt story for what our lives too, in essence are really like.
+Isn’t that such an apt story for what our lives too, in essence are really like?

 And if we start to be rigid and inflexible, fixated and unbending on the move, we will miss out on so much, and end up uncomfortable, on edge, fearful, anxious and miserable, and thoroughly dislike the journey and the sights and encounters enroute and never be happy with the destination, which will not seem worth it after all.